Cpike95/Password-generator-hw3/README.md

 # Password-generator-hw3

-I have created a password generator that has a user select there password criteria.
+I have created a password generator that has a user select their password criteria.
+The user will select the red Generate password button to begin the process.

 The user will type a number in the first prompt box to select the length of their password, and they must input a number ≥8 and ≤128.